-The experimental sessions were conducted in October 2009, December 2009, and April 2010 in Prague at the Center of Economic Research and Graduate Education and Economic Institute (CERGE-EI).23 Our subjects were students at the Charles University or at the University of Economics.
+The experimental sessions were conducted in October 2009, December 2009, and April 2010 at CERGE-EI in Prague.
+Our subjects were students at Charles University or at the University of Economics, both located in Prague.
 A total of 198 students participated.
-The session with a forward market lasted about 2 hours, the sessions without a forward market lasted about 90 minutes.
-At the beginning of each session, the English instructions were read to the subjects by the experimenter (Van Koten).
+The sessions with a forward market lasted about 2 hours, the sessions without forward market lasted about 90 minutes.
+The subjects earned on average 382 Czech Koruna per hour including a show-up fee of 100 Korunas, meaning that subjects earned on average 640 Korunas.
+The minimum earning was 330 and the maximum earning was 1080 Korunas, indicating that our experiment was well-incentivized on the margin.
+At the beginning of each session, the English instructions were read to subjects by the experimenter (Van Koten).

 The market simulation was programmed in Z-Tree (Fischbacher, 2007).
 The demand schedule was pre-programmed.
-Experimental participants took on the role of producers and sellers only.
-They were not shown the demand schedule but were given on screen, and as printout, a payoff -table.
+Participants took on the roles of producers and sellers.
+They were not shown the demand schedule but were given on screen, and as a printout, a payoff table.

-In the treatments with a forward market every round has two periods, the first period for the forward market and the second period for the spot market.
-In the first period, producers decide how many units to produce and sell in the forward market.
+In the treatments with a forward market every round has two periods: the first period for the forward market and the second period for the spot market.
+In the first period, producers decide how many units to produce and to sell in the forward market.
 Producers sell units to traders.
-The units that producers sell are promises to produce and deliver units to traders in the second period (in the spot market).
+The units that producers sell are promises to produce and to deliver units to traders in the second period (in the spot market).
 The units that are sold in the forward market are thus produced later, in the second period.
-To help producers see the effect of their actions on their profits, we communicate to them the cost of their selling decision in the forward market and the resulting profit.
+To help producers see the effect of their actions on their profits, we communicated to them the cost of their selling decision in the forward market and the resulting profit.